Redocly/redocly-cli-cookbook/README.md

 - [Tag sorting](./custom-plugin-decorators/tag-sorting) - put your tags list in alphabetical order.

-- [Update example dates](./custom-plugin-decorators/update-example-dates) - update dates in examples to the current date.
+- [Substitute datetime placeholders in an API description](./custom-plugin-decorators/update-example-dates) - update dates in examples to the current date.

 #### Rules (for custom plugins)